Please also see the Complete BFR Guide for a comprehensive run-through on the practical implementation of BFR:

 The 4 Pillars of BFR

-Passive BFR: Short intervals with partial or complete occlusion with or even without muscle work.
+Short intervals with partial or full Limb Occlusion Pressure (90-100% LOP) with or even without muscle contraction.
 Follow this link for an abstract on how to slow down loss of muscle mass in even in the absence of muscle work.

 Implications: For example, as partially bedridden after major orthopedic surgical operations with severe restrictions, e.g. reconstruction of cruciate ligament or traumatic shoulder luxation’s.